 Taking the time to finish these words will also slow your speech down - which is very good!

 For more voice exercises which can be practised at home click here.

 If you feel your mouth drying out during your best man speech, try to smile.
 This causes saliva to be present in the mouth!!

 I can help in two different ways - you can enrol on one of my online courses or you can book a skype lesson with me.

 I have three courses which could help you and all are about an hour long.
-By using the links on my site you can enrol at greatly reduced prices - between £10 and £15 per course.
 Please look here for details and if you go to the enrolment page (off site) you can watch sample lectures before you decide to enrol.
 Please take a look.

 If you have your speech and want to know how to present it with maximum affect and minimum stress I now offer a 45 minute Skype session for only £20.
 Read here for more details.